Kind-Unes/Langchain/README.txt

-# Langchain Crash Course
+# Langchain Template

 ## Overview
-This Jupyter Notebook provides a crash course on using Langchain, a tool for building language model-based chains to generate creative responses, suggestions, and more.
+This Jupyter Notebook provides on a tool for building language model-based chains to generate creative responses, suggestions, and more.
 It covers key components such as language models (LLMs), prompt templates, chains, agents, and memory.

 ## Prerequisites
 - Python 3.6 or higher